 Welcome to the website of Grammy nominated singer-songwriter Carlene Carter, daughter of country music legends June Carter and Carl Smith, stepdaughter of Johnny Cash, and granddaughter of "Mother" Maybelle Carter of the original Carter Family.

 Carlene's own career started in the late 1970s when she went to England to record her acclaimed self-titled debut album (with Graham Parker and the Rumour), and Musical Shapes (with Nick Lowe and Rockpile).
-She co-wrote hit songs for Emmylou Harris ("Easy From Now On") and The Doobie Brothers ("One Step Closer"), shared the Top 40 Pop duet "I Couldn't Say No" with Robert Ellis Orrall, then "came home to country" in the 1990s with hits like "I Fell in Love," "Come On Back," "Every Little Thing," and her own TV shows on VH1 and TNN.
+She co-wrote hit songs for Emmylou Harris ("Easy From Now On") and The Doobie Brothers ("One Step Closer"), shared the Top 40 Pop duet "I Couldn't Say No" with Robert Ellis Orrall, and spent a year in the West End production of the musical Pump Boys and Dinettes, all before she "came home to country" in the 1990s with hits like "I Fell in Love," "Come On Back," "Every Little Thing," and her own TV shows on VH1 and TNN.

-Following her 2008 Stronger CD (which Elvis Costello called "astounding"), Carlene Carter came on back again in 2014 with a tribute to the timeless music of her historic family that critics hailed as "a triumph," "masterpiece," "an album for the ages," and "really quite perfect."
+Carlene returned to the stage in 2005 to play her mother in Wildwood Flowers: The June Carter Story, and songwriting and recording with her 2008 Stronger CD (which Elvis Costello called "astounding").
+All of that led up to her 2014 Carter Family tribute that critics hailed as "a triumph," "masterpiece," "an album for the ages," and "really quite perfect."
+Rolling Stone called her "one of pop music’s long-missed characters, now back again."
 But while she is often referred to as "country music royalty," she simply calls herself (and the album) Carter Girl.

-Starting in January 2015, Carlene was Special Guest on the John Mellencamp Plain Spoken Tour, playing to over 250,000 music lovers in sold-out theaters across the United States and Canada.
-Their new album, Sad Clowns and Hillbillies, is expected later this spring.
-Including material by both singer-songwriters, together and individually, Carlene said: "It's not a traditional kind of duets album.
-I think people are really going to enjoy it."
+Starting in January 2015, Carlene was Special Guest on the John Mellencamp Plain Spoken Tour, playing in sold-out theaters across the United States and Canada.
+A second tour followed in 2017 along with a new album, Sad Clowns and Hillbillies, including material by both singer-songwriters.